AdiletGaparov/mbd-machine-learning-II/README.md

-# mbd-machine-learning-II
-Repo for Machine Learning II class at Master's program in Big Data and Business Analytics, IE.
+# Machine Learning II (shallow/classical ML)
+## IE University, Master's in Business Analytics and Big Data (Apr 2019 - Mar 2020)

+Repo with homeworks and slides from lectures.